OF A CONCEPT

-A little masterpiece of technical prowess, the winding crown is made up of about 10 parts, and is screwed onto a tube that forms an integral part of the watch case.
-This is how Rolex, for the first time in the history of watchmaking, crafted a water-resistant winding crown - the interface between the protected, sealed world inside the watch and the wet, wild world outside.
+A little masterpiece of technical prowess, the winding crown of Rolex watches is made up of about 10 parts, and is screwed hermetically onto the watch case.
+This is how Rolex, for the first time in the history of watchmaking, crafted a waterproof winding crown –– a secure interface between the protected, sealed world inside the watch and the harmful elements of the outside world.

 Rolex Twinlock and Triplock winding crowns use two or three sealed zones to ensure watertight security akin to a submarine’s hatch.

 At Rolex, form and function are often closely intertwined.
 This is particularly true of the bezel, an essential component in the strong visual identity of Oyster watches.
 Bezels in a wide variety of forms, fixed or rotatable, have been introduced over the years, offering new functions according to the watch type: diving time, second time-zone, 24-hour display, tachymeter scale, etc.

 The fluted bezel

 Originally, the fluting of the Oyster bezel had a functional purpose: it served to screw the bezel onto the case helping to ensure the waterproofness of the watch.
 It was therefore identical to the fluting on the caseback, which was also screwed onto the case for waterproofness, using specific Rolex tools.
 Over time, the fluting became an aesthetic element, a genuine Rolex signature feature.
 Today the fluted bezel is a mark of distinction, always in gold.